 The Toshiba C350 has bad HDR brightness.
 It gets brighter than in SDR, but it's not enough to make highlights pop in HDR.
 Once again, there's no variation in brightness between scenes.
 The EOTF doesn't follow the target very well as darker scenes are over-brightened and bright scenes are too dark, causing a loss in details.

 The reflection handling is decent.
-It handles a small amount of light well, like from a lamp or overhead lightbulbs, but it's not so good with strong light sources on it.
+It handles a small amount of light well, like from a lamp or overhead lightbulbs, but it's not as good with strong light sources on it.
 It's a bit worse than the Toshiba Fire TV 2020 because it reflects more light straight back.

 The accuracy after calibration is excellent, but the calibration settings are limited, and you can't adjust the white balance.
 Still, the colors and white balance improved, and the color temperature is close to the target.
 Gamma is also better overall, but most scenes are still too dark.

-You can see our recommended settings here.
+You can see our full calibration settings here.

 Unlike the Toshiba Fire TV 2020, the Toshiba C350 TV isn't good at displaying 720p content like from cable boxes.
 The image is less sharp and looks choppy.